 In the case of WordPress.com, you will be given a web hosting space of 3 GB.
-This 3 GB space is for the free blog.
+This 3 GB space is on the free blog.
 If you are not satisfied with that space then you can extend the space by selecting other plans according to your choice.
 These plans won’t be free.
 You can see the price which is given below in the image.

 As WordPress.org is a self-hosted CMS, so when you are using WordPress.org platform you have to host your site by purchasing a hosting.
 The price varies with different plans.
-The image below will give you an idea about hosting plans.
+The image below will give you an idea of hosting plans.

 It is the hosting plans for Bluehost.
 You will get a free domain name.
 That means you are saving some bucks.